vilmarjet/C-codes/README.md

   -Headers:
     No headers used.
   -Classes:
     We are using the Standard Containers <map> and <set>.
-Map help us to find the word at each time it appears and the set is used at the end to rank our words.
+The <map> help us to store/find words, and <set> is used at the end to rank our words.
   -Compilation
     To compile on linux type: make WordCounter_make -Run